 Increasingly, companies are realizing that they need to have a contingency plan for staff shortages.
 This is especially true in areas like the Midwest, where unemployment is extremely low and there is a high need for skilled manufacturing workers.

-When companies develop their business continuity plans, they usually do so with the intent to continue operations in the event of a disaster at varying levels, from short-term localized incident or event, to longer term facility-wide problems or permanent loss.
-However, we are starting to see different trends play out that are becoming more noticeable and need to be considered in future contingency planning.
+Typically when companies develop business continuity plans, they do so with the intent to continue operations in the event of a disaster at varying levels, from a pandemic like the coronavirus, short-term localized incidents or events, to longer term facility-wide or regional incidents that can impact operations.

 According to Forbes, the past few years have seen an emerging problem in the skilled trades.
 A combination of factors, including the outsourcing and offshoring of labor, an uncertain economy, quickly-advancing technology and a rapidly aging workforce, has led to a shortage of qualified welders, electricians and machinists, as well as a number of other professions.
 It is also clear that these shortages will not disappear anytime soon.